CTPSE Noyce Scholars, 2014-15:

 CalTeach is a University of California system-wide program to recruit, support, and prepare exceptional secondary science and mathematics teachers.
 The initiative began in response to both state and national concerns about the critical shortage of qualified science and mathematics teachers.

 At the undergraduate level, CalTeach combines quality courses and classroom experiences to prepare students to enter a teacher credential program, such as the UCSB Gevirtz School’s Teacher Education Program.
 Many students taking CalTeach courses opt to fulfill the Science and Mathematics Education Minor.
-In addition, the Noyce CalTeach Physical Sciences and Engineering program, funded by the National Science Foundation, provides internship opportunities for undergraduates pursuing majors in chemistry, engineering, and physics to explore teaching as a career.
+In addition, the Noyce CalTeach Physical Sciences and Engineering (CTPSE) program, funded by the National Science Foundation, provides internship opportunities for undergraduates pursuing majors in chemistry, engineering, computer science, and physics to explore teaching as a career.
 Learn more about Noyce CTPSE here.

 Science and Mathematics Teacher Education Scholarship Opportunities